UGURSELIMOZEN/Datacamp/Projects/Disney Movies and Box Office Success/Readme.txt

-In this project , I used Python with pandas for data manipulating , with seaborn basic plots  and  statistical inference analysis , two-sample bootstrap hypothesis tests for difference of means.
+In this project , I used Python with pandas for data manipulating , with seaborn basic plots  and  statistical inference analysis , two-sample bootstrap hypothesis tests for difference of means and also linear regression modeling.